SAPH1TE/SAPH1TE/README.md

   <p>
     <i>This is still within heavy development.
 Thanks for visiting!</i>
     <br>
-    <i>For those wondering i stopped starring things back for no reason because it got to an exessive amount.</i>
+    <i>For those wondering i stopped starring things back for no reason because it got to an excessive amount.</i>
     <br>
     <i>I would change my profile to Clippy but didn’t for aesthetics more information <a href="https://youtube.com/watch?v=2_Dtmpe9qaQ">here</a>.</i>
   </p>